-Dr. Deborah (Sunny) Schmitt, Chief Academic Officer Dr. Ralph N. Salvatore, Dean of Arts and Sciences Jennifer Sherman, Dean of Business and Advanced Technology
+Dr. Deborah (Sunny) Schmitt, Chief Academic Officer Jennifer Sherman, Dean of Business and Advanced Technology

 The following Associate of General Studies (AGS) degrees are designed for students who have specialized in a technical preprofessional area and who plan to transfer into a baccalaureate degree program based on a written articulation agreement with a designated institution.